Posted on July 11, 2016

 SelectKBest

-instead of PCA
+instead of `PCA`).

-The ability to swap easily from local to distributed execution is nice, but distributed also contains a joblib frontend that can do this just as easily.
+- The ability to swap easily from local to distributed execution is nice, but

 I am not a machine learning expert.
 Is any of this useful?
-Do you have suggestions for improvements (or better yet PRs for improvements :))?
-Please feel free to reach out in the comments below, or on github.
+Do you have

-This work is supported by Continuum Analytics and the XDATA program as part of the Blaze Project.
+*This work is supported by [Continuum Analytics](http://continuum.io/) and the